How To Optimize a WordPress Installation

 - After several hours of usage, check your resources to see how the new theme has impacted the resource usage of your site.

-These changes are not guaranteed fixes, but do provide a starting point for correcting high load issues on WordPress sites.
-These recommendations are provided in order of complexity, and will have varying results depending on the specific cause of the resource usage of your WordPress site.
+These changes are not guaranteed fixes but provide a starting point for correcting high load issues on WordPress sites.
+These recommendations are provided in order of complexity and will have varying results depending on the specific cause of the resource usage of your WordPress site.